 We consider a symmetric model consisting of two countries and two firms.
-Firm i located in country i is a regional monopoly and produces good i in quantity q_i sold in the domestic market with the inverse demand function: $p_i = a - 2q_i$, a > 0.
+Firm i located in country i is a regional monopoly and produces good i in quantity q_i sold in the domestic market with an inverse demand function: $p_i = a - 2q_i, a > 0$.
 Thus, the market size of each country is a/2.